Ijeoma-Okeke/project-income/README.md

 # project-income
-Creating code for income tracking software
+Creating code for expense tracking software

+## It runs smoothly